fowad-sohail/spreadsheet-formatting-script/README.md

 The spreadsheet grew pretty quickly and manually formatting it was getting to be way too cumbersome.
 So I did some research and found Google Apps Scripts.
 At this point in my career I only knew some Java and basically nothing else.

 So I learned some vanilla Javascript and over a few days over winter break I developed this script to format my spreadsheet for me.

+## To demo
+For now, if you want to see the script in action, clone this repo and view ScriptInAction.mp4

+It's 10/4/2019 and I'm busy with school so this will have to do for now.